Acoustic Bass Guitar Case

 Gluing velvet

-Heel stop before trimming
+Heel stop before velvet

 Neck-support before cushion